13176443/PasswordGenerator/README.md

 ## Introduction

-The software project is a secure password generator which allows the user to generate passwords and passphrases.
-The program allows you to input certain criteria to add into the generated passwords/passphrase for added complexity and strength and to ouput the results on the screen for the user and optionally onto a text file to anaylsis
+The software project is a secure password generator script which was created in Python.
+It allows the user to generate passwords and passphrases.
+The program allows you to input certain criteria to add into the generated passwords/passphrase, for added complexity and strength.
+This software automates and provides users with randomly secure passwords/passphrase that outputs several generated passwords/passphrases onto the results on the screen for the user and optionally onto a text file to analysis

 ## Team Structure and Roles

 Our team consists of two members:
- - Sebastian (13176443) - Work on python code, git documentation
+ - Sebastian (13176443) - Work on python code, git / report documentation
- - Phoebe (13235673) - Work on flowchart, pseudocode, git documention
+ - Phoebe (13235673) - Work on flowchart, pseudocode, git / report documentation
 ---
 ## Problem Analysis and Requirements

 A thorough analysis of the problem presented in the case study and the specific requirements for the automation solution.
 When conducting an analysis, we looked towards what can be accomplished with the specifc requirements of implementing a automated solution.
 We are required to create this project with automation in mind as the main requirement throughout the entire process of the software project.

 # Design Process

 ## Conceptual Design

-Outline of the initial ideas and conceptual approach to the problem.
+The initial ideas we have come up for the secure password generator is to have automation in mind right in the beginning.
+When coming up with the software to generate passwords/passphrase we prompted to allow the user to only input in what they needed in their generated password/passphrase, while the rest of the program will handle the automation of generating a secure password/passphrase and outputting the results were needed by the user.
+This approach provides a simple and easy design towards good user experience provided by the script.

 ## Algorithm Design